madbence/node-drawille-canvas/README.md

 ### new Canvas(width, height)

-Creates a new `Canvas` with the given dimensions.
+Create a new `Canvas` with the given dimensions.
 For method details, see [`CanvasRenderingContext2D` on MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)

 ### c.fillRect(x, y, w, h)

-Fills the given area of the canvas.
+Fill the given area of the canvas.

 ### c.clearRect(x, y, w, h)

-Clears the given area of the canvas.
+Clear the given area of the canvas.

 ### c.save()